MOTALA The Thai Elephant JodysJungle.com

 2/10/2003

 Motala has gained weight and eats horse pellets as supplement.
 We have planned to fit some soft wrap around [shoe] to get her used to wearing something on before the prosthesis [artficial foot] to be put.
 This only depends on Motala.
-She has good temperament and enjoys the visit of young children.
-She looked so happy two weeks ago when some 20 kinderkaten students visited her.

 Best regards, Soraida